Morning Links: Rockies News 6/25

 After a day off yesterday, the Colorado Rockies resume action tonight in Fenway Park against the Boston Red Sox.
 They remain three games back of the first place Arizona Diamondbacks.
 Here’s what else is happening with the Rockies and around the rest of the league.

-“The opening act to Oswalt’s latest gig didn’t yield great results (5 IP, 9 H, 4 R, 4 ER in a loss to Washington).
+"While it was odd to see the sight of Roy Oswalt in a Rox uniform, his presence and any ability left in his 35-year-old tank could be the difference between Colorado acting as a buyer or seller at the July 31 trade deadline.“The opening act to Oswalt’s latest gig didn’t yield great results (5 IP, 9 H, 4 R, 4 ER in a loss to Washington).
 But his ability to miss bats, command the strike zone and dominate on occasion suggests the chance remains for the former Astros star to regain a moderate level of success.”"